dslik/nanomia/2660A/readme.md

 _Feel free to ask questions by opening an issue!_

+## 2024-01-27

+The first revision of the sensor board is now designed.
+This one is complex enough and involves some components that I haven't worked with before, so I'm going to sit on this for a few days and do a design review before sending it off to be manufactured.

 ## 2023-10-21

 The boards came in for the front panel and the processor board: